Skip to content

 Here are some of the specific benefits of using Factorial’s software in your business:

 • Easy and efficient time tracking: Forget manual timesheets and attendance spreadsheets.
-Factorial’s integrated electronic time clock lets employees clock in and out with ease, ensuring every minute is precisely recorded.
+Employees can clock-in with Factorial’s integrated electronic time clock, ensuring every minute is precisely recorded.
 That way, you can rest assured that you are complying with all time-tracking legal requirements.

 • Employee record management: Ensure that you keep every employees information on record.
 This includes timecards, leave requests, performance reviews etc. Factorial’s employee record management software, allows you to easily generate reports, track historical data, and access records for audits or inquiries.